 After breakfast at our guesthouse, we met our virtual vegan buddy face-to-face and we ventured around town via foot and minibus.
-He took us to the National Museum, where all kinds of artifacts, ranging from imperial thrones to Lucy’s bones can be found.
+He took us to the National Museum, where all kinds of artifacts, ranging from imperial thrones to a replica of Lucy’s bones can be found.
 We later made our way to Merkato, Africa’s largest outdoor market which was fortunately closed for the Eid holiday.
 We heard that the market crowds are a ripe opportunity for pick-pocketing and we didn’t want to be bothered.
 Nearby, we found Addis Ababa’s prominent mosque, Al Anouar Mosque.

 The mosque was serene but the streets were slummy.
 Piled goat skins laid aside the road to the mosque after the morning’s slaughter.
 We thought it would be an uncomfortable sight for our vegan friend but he assured us that the sight was paltry in comparison to the more popular Christian holidays.